On this page:

 Also, exposure to high glucose levels during gestation increases a child’s risk for becoming overweight or obese and for developing type 2 diabetes later on.
 The result may be a cycle of diabetes affecting multiple generations in a family.
 For both mother and child, maintaining a healthy body weight and being physically active may help prevent type 2 diabetes.

 Other types of diabetes have a variety of possible causes.

 Genetic Mutations Affecting Beta Cells, Insulin, and Insulin Action

 Some relatively uncommon forms of diabetes known as monogenic diabetes are caused by mutations, or changes, in a single gene.
 These mutations are usually inherited, but sometimes the gene mutation occurs spontaneously.
 Most of these gene mutations cause diabetes by reducing beta cells’ ability to produce insulin.

 The most common types of monogenic diabetes are neonatal diabetes mellitus (NDM) and MODY.
 NDM occurs in the first 6 months of life.
 MODY is usually found during adolescence or early adulthood but sometimes is not diagnosed until later in life.
-For more information about NDM and MODY, see the NDIC fact sheet Monogenic Forms of Diabetes.
+More information about NDM and MODY is provided in the NIDDK health topic, Monogenic Forms of Diabetes.

 Other rare genetic mutations can cause diabetes by damaging the quality of insulin the body produces or by causing abnormalities in insulin receptors.